Yuki Bhambri: 2017: First ATP 500 quarterfinal

-2018: Return to top 100
+2018: Return to top 100 in singles, French Open doubles win

 Yuki started the year with the Tata Open Maharashtra in Pune where he entered the main draw.
 He defeated compatriot Arjun Kadhe in the opening round but lost to Frenchman Pierre-Hugues Herbert in the second round.
 He then entered the qualifying draw of the Australian Open and qualified for the main draw for the third time.
 He could not proceed further, losing to Marcos Baghdatis in straight sets 7–6(7–4), 6–4, 6–3 in the first round.
 In February, Yuki entered the inaugural Chennai Challenger.
 He reached the final but lost to top seed Jordan Thompson in 3 sets.

 In March, he entered the Indian Wells Masters and qualified for the main draw.
 He defeated Nicolas Mahut in the opening round.
 In the second round he upset then-world no. 12 Lucas Pouille in straight sets.
 He eventually lost to Sam Querrey in the third round.
 Bhambri carried his good form to the next masters at the Miami Open where he qualified for main draw.
-There he defeated Mirza Basic in the first round before bowing out in the second round with a loss to Jack Sock.
+There he defeated Mirza Bašić in the first round before bowing out in the second round with a loss to Jack Sock.

 In April, Bhambri won the first Challenger title of the season at the Santaizi Challenger by defeating compatriot Ramkumar Ramanathan.
-With this win he returned to the top 100 rankings.
+With this win he returned to the top 100 in the singles rankings.

 On the back of his improved rankings, Yuki earned direct entry into the 2018 French Open.
 This was his first match in the main draw at the event.
 He lost in the first round to Ruben Bemelmans in straight sets.
 He also entered the doubles draw with compatriot Divij Sharan.
 The pair advanced to the second round where they lost to second seeds and eventual finalists Oliver Marach and Mate Pavić.

 Yuki also got direct entry into the 2018 Wimbledon Championships for the first time.
 He lost in the opening round to Italian qualifier Thomas Fabbiano.

 In August, Yuki opted to play at the 2018 US Open instead of representing India at the Asian Games.
 With his participation at the US Open he completed playing in the main draw at all four grand slams.
 But he could not earn his maiden win at a slam event, losing in the opening round to Pierre-Hugues Herbert.

 Soon after the US Open, Yuki started struggling with injuries.
 The correct diagnosis for which was made by Rafael Nadal's doctor.